pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

+#Pharo 3.0

-Pharo 3.0 saw a large set of changes and infrastructural improvements.
+A large, international community of developers worked hard for several months to iron out all problems and to make Pharo 30 a great release.
+Pharo 3.0 saw a large set of changes and infrastructural improvements more: more than 2331 tickets got closed.
 Our actions are targeted at building a sound infrastructure on top of which new generation of systems (graphics, UI, compiler optimisations, ...) can be built.
+Remember that Pharo is your open-source system!
+And this is clear that you can get an impact on Pharo.

 In addition, many changes have been made to support the generation of a more modular system.

-This release integrates a quite large (really!) number of fixes and enhancements you can find @@Here list of bug in pdf@@
+This release integrates a quite large (really!) number of fixes and enhancements you can find @@Here list of bug in pdf@@.
+Exactly we close 2331 tickets!
+Thank you all for your contribution.
+Thank you again.

 # Infrastructure